Knockoffs-SPR: Clean Sample Selection in Learning with Noisy Labels: Clean Sample Selection

 which is a standard sparse linear regression for $\bm{\gamma}$.
 Note that in practice we can hardly choose a proper $\lambda$ that works well in all scenarios.
 Furthermore, from the equivalence between the penalized regression problem and Huber's M-estimate, the solution of $\bm{\gamma}$ is returned with soft-thresholding.
 Thus it is not worth finding the precise solution of a single $\bm{\gamma}$.
 Instead, we use a block-wise descent algorithm~\cite{simon2013blockwise} to solve $\bm{\gamma}$ with a list of $\lambda$s and generate the solution path.
 As $\lambda$ changes from $\infty$ to $0$, the influence of sparse penalty decreases, and $\bm{\gamma}_i$ are gradually solved with non-zero values, in other words, selected by the model, as visualized in Fig.~\ref{fig:spr}.
 Since earlier selected instance is more possible to be noisy, we rank all samples in the descendent order of their selecting time defined as:

-A large $Z_i$ means that the $\bm{\gamma}_i$ is earlier selected.
-Then the top samples are identified as noisy data and the other samples are selected as clean data.
-In practice, we select 50\% of the data as clean data.
+A large $Z_i$ indicates earlier selected $\bm{\gamma}_i$.
+Then the top samples are identified as noisy data and the others are selected as clean data.
+In the absence of knowledge about the clean ratio, we select 50\% of the data as clean data in practice.